Aceinna/docs_openrtk/algorithms/MeasurementModel.rst

     \vec{a}_{meas} = \vec{a}_{grav} = -\vec{g}

-Static roll and pitch values are determined by noting that gravity is constant in the N-Frame (⊥- Frame):
+Static roll and pitch values are determined by noting that gravity is constant in the N-Frame (⊥-Frame):

 .. math::